 - Consider what sensitive data might end up in your logs (like usernames and passwords).
 Think about how you’ll mask that information, or how you might protect the logs from unauthorised access.

 - Make sure you protect your log files from modification or deletion.
 You need confidence that your logs are accurate and haven't been tampered with for them to be useful.

-- Many businesses don’t discover an incident until at least two months after it happened.
+- Many businesses don’t discover an incident until months after it happened.
 Keep that in mind when deciding how long you’ll keep your logs for.
 Having them available will allow you to carry out an effective investigation.